What Skills will My Child Develop at Nursery?

 This is a collaborative post.

 Nursery is a big step for both parents and children.
 After several months together, it can be a difficult step to send your child to nursery.
-Nevertheless, it’s pivotal for their development.
+Nevertheless, it’s pivotal for them to develop at nursery.
 At the nursery, they will have exposure to the wider world and access to a variety of learning opportunities.
-Here are just a few of the skills that your child can pick up at nursery school.
+Here are just a few of the skills that your child can pick up or develop at nursery school.

 This post is in collaboration with a day nursery in London.